Tamas-Gavlider/WanderRoads/README.md

 I have used Chrome Developer tool while building the web page and troubleshoot any issues immediately.<br>
 The following issues were raised during my mid project meeting with my mentor:
+  - Error messages for invalid inputs on the frontend were unclear.
+  - There was a mismatch between the backend and frontend requirements: the backend did not require an image for a post, while the frontend did.
+  - The landing page lacked information on why users should register.
+  - The option to attach background music to posts was removed.

 #### CSS